diegopliebana/diegopliebana.github.io/_projects/gvgai.md

 The <strong>General Video Game Artificial Intelligence (GVGAI)</strong> framework is an open-source benchmark designed to evaluate Artificial Intelligence across a diverse collection of video games.
 Rather than specialising in a single game, GVGAI challenges agents to play previously unseen games using either forward planning or learning, depending on the competition track.

-Originally developed at the University of Essex, GVGAI evolved into one of the most widely adopted benchmark environments in Game AI.
-It supported hundreds of research papers, multiple international competitions, and became a standard platform for research on planning, reinforcement learning, procedural content generation, automated game design, and explainable AI.
+Originally developed at the University of Essex, GVGAI evolved into a widely adopted benchmark environments in Game AI.
+It supported hundreds of research papers, multiple international competitions, and became a standard platform for research on planning, reinforcement learning, procedural content generation and automated game design.

 ---